First Band on the Moon

 First Band on the Moon is the third studio album by the Cardigans.
 It features the international single "Lovefool".

-It was first released on 12 August 1996 and internationally on 6 September 1996.
+It was first released on 6 September 1996.

-The album was a major breakthrough for the band, both in their native Sweden and internationally.
-It is their best-selling album in the United States, having sold around 664,000 copies there as of September 2010.
+The album marked a major breakthrough for the band, both in Sweden and internationally.
+It is their best-selling album in the United States, with approximately 664,000 copies sold there as of September 2010.

+Critical reception

+AllMusic critic John Bush viewed First Band on the Moon as a return to the "mood and feel" of the Cardigans' 1994 debut album Emmerdale, with a new lyrical focus on "unfaithful lovers" and, in the case of "Lovefool", "unrequited affection".
+He noted that while its stylistic shift from its 1995 predecessor Life may confuse listeners, the album is buoyed by Nina Persson's vocals and Peter Svensson's arrangements, "the Cardigans' core strengths".

 Track listing

 "Happy Meal II" is a re-recording of "Happy Meal", a song that was originally a bonus track on the US edition of Life, with some minor lyric changes.

 Black Sabbath connections

 At least two songs on the album directly reference Black Sabbath material.
 In addition to the cover "Iron Man", "Heartbreaker" begins and ends with a quotation of the primary material from the song "Black Sabbath", the first track on Black Sabbath's debut album.

 Personnel

+Credits adapted from the liner notes of First Band On The Moon.